Ensono/amido.github.io/docs/getting_started/setup.md

 #### Node

-We recommend using the latest LTS version of Node, you can find the latest LTS version [here](https://nodejs.org/en/).
+We recommend using the latest [LTS version of Node](https://nodejs.org/en/).

 ### Get Started